stevedonovan/gentle-intro/src/7-shared-and-networking.md

 network which want to collect their status reports together in one central place.
 But it's reasonable to expect a polite reply, even if just 'ok'!

-A simple example is an 'echo' server.
+A simple example is a basic 'echo' server.
 The client writes some text ending in a newline to the server, and receives the same text back with a newline - the stream is readable and writeable.

 ```rust